pwrlabs/pwrlabs-docs/docs/pwrchain/architecture-and-core-components/nodes-and-their-roles/conduits-node.md

 ---
-title: About
+title: Conduits Node
-sidebar_position: 1
+sidebar_position: 3
 ---

-# About Conduits Nodes
+# Conduits Node

 ## How Conduit Nodes Came to Be?